RemoStain/HelperCollection/README.md

 When extending the package:

 1. Add type hints and a docstring to public functions.
-2. Add or update tests for changed behavior.
 3. Keep imports compatible with package execution.
 4. Avoid committing generated files and IDE metadata.
 5. Update this README when a public interface changes.